 No problem!
-Banixx has been tested (in-vitro) on eye tissue, with these results:
+Banixx does not harm your pet's eyes, it has been tested (in-vitro) on eye tissue, with these results:

-It may take several applications—morning and evening for 2-4 days—for a complete recovery in some cases.
+It may take several applications—morning and evening for 2-4 days or more—for a complete recovery in some cases.

-Apply Banixx liberally to the affected area, gently massage it with fingertips into the skin, against the grain of the hair, to get it right down to the skin.
-Do not hose it off—just let Banixx go to work!
+Apply Banixx liberally to your pet's skin infection (horse, cat, dog, rabbit, ferret, etc), gently massage it with fingertips into the skin, against the grain of the hair, to get it right down to the skin.
+Consider using disposable gloves if you're dealing with a fungal issue.
+Do not rinse it off—just let Banixx do its job!